ekhand/stockr-user-data/README.txt

   }
 });

-Returns edited user object with stock added to their stocks array.
+Returns a response containing the edited user object with stock added to their stocks array.
 500 error if user is already following the stock.

 const result = await axios({